 This page has links to my work in a variety of areas, published and

 unpublished.
 It is still under construction--and always will be.

 My Four Worlds

-of the Month
+(James Lovelock, originator of the

 My Courses (Current and Recent)

 My Webbed Talks

 Products I Would Like to See